doctoboggan/DeathRay/Source/README.txt

 radiation experiments in real time.
 It was built for the 2012 Senior Design Project at Vanderbilt University.

+There are pre-built packages intended for those who don't want to modify anything, and then there is the source code and package-scripts intended for those who need more control.

+To rebuild the packaged software after you have made modifications run either the wincompiler.bat or maccompiler.sh.
+The produced package should be able to be distributed to users with no complications.

 =========> For End users:
-To run the program, you only need to download the binry zip file for your system:
+To run the program, you only need to download the binary zip file for your system:
 ----> Windows:
 1) download DeathRaywin.zip from binries_files folder.
 2) unzip (extract) it anywhere you like.